 Before I came to work as an IT Analyst, I was a soldier, a librarian and adjunct professor at Texas Woman’s University.
 As a librarian, I authored and co-authored several articles for professional journals such as the Journal of the Medical Library Association, Medical Research Services Quarterly, and the Journal of Electronic Resources.
 I have presented at the Medical Library Association Conference, the Texas Gulf Coast Healthy Communities Partnership, and the Special Libraries Association Conference.
 I co-authored the book, Disaster Planning: a How-to-do-it manual, published by Neal-Schuman Publishers in 2005.
 I perform occasionally in Community Theater.

 My earlier influences include Maya Angelou, Toni Morrison, and Alice Walker.
-They lured me away from my literary ‘junk food’ consisting of romance, horror, and thriller and provoked introspection and new lens with which to view the world.
+They lured me away from my literary ‘junk food’ consisting of romance, horror, and thriller and provoked introspection and a new lens with which to view the world.
 Then came John Irving and his mentor Kurt Vonnegut whose books changed my life and tastes in literature forever.
 I am currently obsessed with Cormac McCarthy and most historical thrillers.

-The authors I love and most admire took me beyond the story and made me fall in love with the written word and with the well-form character.
-However, I still loved the thrill of a good story.
+The authors I love and most admire take me beyond the story and make me fall in love with the written word and with the well-form character.
+However, I still love the thrill of a good story.
 And so, you may find in my novels a heady brew of all of these influences with a touch of my own spice which I consider earthy, frank and, to an extent, ribald.